Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 #### About Metasky
-Metasky is a Web3 platform to create, execute, and manage loyalty programs for brands and communities.
-Metasky product suite enables creators and brands to build an engaging loyalty and rewards program for their communities through gamified bounties and utility-charged NFTs.
+Metasky helps protocols, infrastructures, enterprises, and brands to curate, engage, and monetize their communities.
+Metasky product suite enables creators to build engaging experiences for their communities through gamified bounties and utilities charged NFTs

-##### Core Convictions
-* On Web3
-* Web3 is a set of technologies that makes interoperability easier across trust boundaries
-* NFT standard for representing digital objects is posed to become ubiquitous

-##### On Creator Economy
-* Creators are becoming founders - Building teams and using software
-* Creators are the new brands - Creating brands instead of promoting brands
-* Creator and brand communities require sustainable community-led revenue flywheels

 ![Overview](https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/cacbbeac-dcd1-411d-9826-7e1d1032d9d5)

 The Metasky product suite has shown to be the most efficient and useful method for establishing and maintaining NFT ecosystems.
-Working with more than 30+ communities, metasky currently has 194K unique users and processed more than 73K transactions with more than 55k+ NFTs on Near.
+Working with more than 30+ communities, metasky currently has 194K unique users and processed more than 73K transactions with more than 55k+ NFTs, 70k+ on-chain accounts on Near Blockchain.
 During the last quarter, Out of top 15 NFT projects in Near ecosystem, 4 of them were powered by Metasky [Source](https://twitter.com/Metasky_HQ/status/1654490233042264064)
 Check out the Metasky Ecosystem [here](https://metasky.me/ecosystem/)

 ### Project Details
 Here is a detailed walkthrough of how the scope of work and the high level overview of how integration would look like along with some sample walkthrough videos

 #### Onboarding for Mintbase Users and Creators - Support for Mintbase Wallet and Login with Near
-With the support for Near and Mintbase Wallet(post launch), any creator looking to tap into Near would be use
+With the support for Near and Mintbase Wallet(post-launch), any creator looking to tap into Near would be use
 ![Login/SignUp Flow](https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/a8c7a753-b1cb-4516-86b8-bae41604c67c)